The eCommerce Merchant’s Guide to AI Fraud Detection Tools

 AI fraud detection tools will make data analysts more efficient, without replacing them.
 For example, these systems can sift through large volumes of transaction data almost instantly.
 That means fraud teams no longer have to rely on small samples of data sets; they can now analyze 100% of transactions that occur.

-Finally, training and testing data contain sensitive details and must be handled with care — something AI systems can’t do alone.
-Data analysts will thus continue to play a crucial role in ensuring PCI compliance, plus compliance with data regulations like the GDPR in the European Union.
+Training and testing data contain sensitive details and must be handled with care; something AI systems can’t always do alone.
+So, data analysts should continue to play a crucial role in ensuring PCI compliance, plus compliance with data regulations like the GDPR.

 Why Invest in AI Fraud Detection?